I do. Especially when summer arrives.

 Another great attraction of Prescott's is that they have great shopping - particularly if you like antiques.
 So, of course we had some fun looking and buying some pieces.
 I will be using some in the garden.

 After shopping, we spent time hanging out at the quaint courthouse and its park.
 The front walkway was lined with Arizona state flags in celebration of the centennial.

 We had a great day and ended it by treating ourselves to ice-cream...

-Soon our entire family (grandmas, aunts, uncles and cousins) will escape for the week to Williams, AZ.
+Soon our entire family (grandmas, aunts, uncles and cousins) will escape for our annual trip to Williams, AZ.